DoD Reportedly Spends 10X More On Erectile Dysfunction, Viagra Than On Trans Troops’ Medical Costs

-The Department of Defense (or DoD) and Donald John Trump have some explaining to do.
+The Department of Defense (or DoD) and Donald John Trump have some explaining to do, according to critics.
 If the government spends significantly more in its Armed Forces budget on erectile dysfunction and Viagra than on gender reassignment surgery, why are transgender troops no longer welcome in the military — particularly, since the reason given for a ban is to lower the budget deficit and “burden.”

 The president made a seismic move on Wednesday morning by announcing the military’s reinstatement of the transgender ban.
-The reaction from the public, including members of the LGBTQ community, celebrities and Republican lawmakers, was equally thunderous.
+The reaction from the public, including members of the LGBTQ community, celebrities, and Republican lawmakers, was equally thunderous.

 In a series of tweet proclamations, President Trump shocked the electorate by saying, in no uncertain terms, that the government will no longer allow transgender people to serve in the military.
-The about-face comes one year after the DoD, during the Obama administration, struck down the longstanding embargo on this specific LGBTQ group, according to an NPR report.
+The about-face comes one year after the DoD during the Obama administration struck down the longstanding embargo on this specific LGBTQ group, according to an NPR report.

 #BreakingNews: President #Trump announces ban on transgender individuals serving in military https://t.co/4TI7kHlxKC pic.twitter.com/yfcWYyZGlu